premchander-revature/interviewquestions/MCQBasedques.md

 </details>
 </details>

-22. Which of the following allows users to put tuples into the database, delete tuples from the database, and alter tuples already present there?
+20.Which of the following allows users to put tuples into the database, delete tuples from the database, and alter tuples already present there?

-- a.
+a.
 DDL(Data Definition Language)

-- b.
+b.
 Query

-- c.
+c.
 Relational Schema

-- d.
+d.
 DML(Data Manipulation Language)

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)